learning-zone/python-basics/README.md

 In the run-up to a new major release, 'A' series of development releases are made denoted as alpha, beta, or release candidate.

-Alphas are early releases in which interfaces aren't finalized yet; it's not unexpected to see an interface change between two alpha releases.
+Alphas are early releases in which interfaces aren\'t finalized yet; it\'s not unexpected to see an interface change between two alpha releases.

 Betas are more stable, preserving existing interfaces but possibly adding new modules, and release candidates are frozen, making no changes except as needed to fix critical bugs.